top of page

 How can I contact my son during camp?

 Each camper has a weekly time slot to call home.
-The call schedule will be emailed to you at the beginning of the summer so that you can be available at the correct time.
+The call schedule will be availabe in the Parent Hanbook.

 Parents can email their children at camper@ckidsganisraelfl.com.
 Emails will be printed daily and distributed during lunchtime.